-Finally, if you have to "gut" the price to make a buyer notice and get an offer on the table it might make more sense to ask 10K more for the house and have it listed on MLS.
-You'll net out close to the same and won't have the uncertainty that comes with a DIY sale.
+Finally, if you have to "gut" the price to make a buyer notice and get an offer on the table, it might make more sense to ask 10K more for the house and have it listed on MLS.
+You'll net out close to the same and won't have the uncertainty of a DIY sale.

 Location, location, location!
 You may have heard this.

-I'd like to offer a different one...location, condition, and price.
-These are the 3 most important factors when trying to sell your home.
+I'd like to offer a different one: location, condition, and price.
+These are the three most important factors when trying to sell your home.